Pumpkin Decorating with Personality

 This pumpkin display, featured on a cover of Midwest Living, includes painted and carved pumpkins, along with pretty accents of fall leaves and seasonal flowers.
 Click ahead for pumpkin decorating and display techniques.

 Like working with a three-dimensional quilt, you can mix and match cut shapes from different-colored pumpkins for a custom look.
-At left, orange squares make a checkerboard pattern in a white Lumina pumpkin.
+Pictured, orange squares make a checkerboard pattern in a white Lumina pumpkin.

 This DIY decorating idea is an easy fall craft.
 Simply scoop out the insides, then cut identical shapes out of two pumpkins.
 Switch the pieces.